rayen231/AI-Quiz-Generator/README.md

 - **Customizable Output:** Generates quizzes in a clean, structured JSON format, perfect for easy integration into various platforms.
 - **LangChain & Agents:** Utilizes LangChain with agents and prompts to ensure the output is fine-tuned and coherent, with temperature control optimized based on multiple test runs.
 - **High Accuracy:** Carefully tuned temperature settings ensure the generated questions are relevant, balanced, and contextually accurate.
+- **Level of Difficulty:** Use the level of Difficulty that goes with you task

 ---